royalts1011/Ear-Authentication-System/README.md

 - Make sure Python and Pip is installed.
 We developed this project using Python 3.7.7, the Raspberry Pi used Python 3.7.3

 ## 1. Configure _~/.profile_ in Linux
-- Open terminal and execute `nano ~/.profile` to open and edit file
+- In the terminal execute `nano ~/.profile` to open and edit file
 - Open the _profile_setup.txt_ and copy all lines into the _.profile_ file without deleting the already existing content
 > **Note:** The line `export VIRTUALENVWRAPPER_PYTHON=/usr/bin/python3` refers to python3 being installed.
 > In the next step we therefore use pip3 in the commands.